chloehudzik/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/contributor-asset-management.md

 ---
-title: How to Manage Assets in [!UICONTROL Workfront DAM]
+title: Learn how to Manage Assets in [!UICONTROL Workfront DAM]
 description: Learn how to manage assets in [!UICONTROL Workfront DAM] to improve your workflow.
 activity: use
 feature: Digital Content and Documents